<Projects

 VFX Supervisor: Guillaume Rocheron

 The pitch I heard before joining Nope was that it was the next Jordan Peele film and the show needed ominous cloud arrangements using the Unreal Engine.
-It sounded so unique that I had to be a part of it.
-After working eleven years in the visualization industry, Nope was my first chance at finally being a previs and postvis supervisor on a feature-length film, and my first ever movie shot on film instead of digital.
+It sounded so original that I had to be a part of it.
+After working eleven years in the visualization industry, Nope was my first chance at finally being a combined previs and postvis supervisor on a feature-length film.
+It was also the first movie I worked on to use film cameras, and to heavily rely on the appeal of IMAX film cameras in particular.
+Although I felt more than ready for the challenge when we started, it was such a unique film it kept our team of twenty-five artists focused as we worked hard to nail the evolving aesthetic.
+Jordan and his team at Monkeypaw were always fun and easy to work with, and kept us driving for new concepts that avoided as many cliches as possible.
+Nope became the most rewarding project of my career so far, thanks to the larger investment of time in the production, the size of our team, and the variety of problems we helped solve.

-Our main challenges were:
+The main challenges we faced were:

-Highlight: As a whole, Nope ended up being the most rewarding project of my career so far, from the length of the production, to the size of our team, to the variety of problems we helped solve.
-Jordan and the Monkeypaw production team were a lot of fun to work with, and they even extended an invitation to come to the Universal sound stage to get photographed and composited into a group photo of astronauts for the set of the "Gordy's Home" sitcom from the film.
+Highlight: During production, Jordan and the Monkeypaw production team extended an invitation to me to come to one of their Universal Studios sound stages to get photographed and later added to a group photo of astronauts for a photo that would be added to the "Gordy's Home" sitcom set from the film.
 You can see how the photo came out in the gallery below, along with the TV show's intro credits video.
-I wore a white T-shirt and jeans for the photo, so I was impressed with how the final shot with the spacesuits came out.
+I wore a white T-shirt and jeans for the photo, so I was impressed with how the final picture with the composited spacesuit came out.

 NEWS: